-Morrison thanks Australians for surprise election victory
+Australia’s leader vows to get back to work after shock win

 “I give thanks to live in the greatest country in all the world,” he said.
 “Thanks again to all Australians all across the country.”

-The 51-year-old, who received a congratulatory phone call from President Donald Trump earlier Sunday, said that he was eager to return to work on Monday to form his new government.
+The 51-year-old, who received a congratulatory phone call from President Donald Trump earlier Sunday, said he was eager to return to work on Monday to form his new government.

-“We’ve got a lot of work to do.
-We’re going to get back to work for the Australians that we know go to work every day, who face those struggles and trials every day,” he said.
-“They’re looking for a fair go and they’re having a go and they’re going to get a go from our government.”

-To give someone “a fair go” is an Australian colloquialism for providing justice.

-As analysis of the election result began on Sunday, a key Morrison ally, Treasurer Josh Frydenberg, paid tribute to his leader’s campaigning for securing the victory.
+A key Morrison ally, Treasurer Josh Frydenberg, paid tribute to his leader’s campaigning for securing the victory.

 “The prime minister led from the front,” Frydenberg told ABC TV.
-“From the minute the starter’s gun was fired in this campaign, we knew we were behind, but we also knew we were in it, and no one knew this better than the prime minister.
+“From the minute the starter’s gun was fired in this campaign, we knew we were behind, but we also knew we were in it, and no one knew this better than the prime minister.”

 “He crisscrossed the country with great energy, belief, and conviction.
-He was assured, he was confident, and he was across the detail, and he sold our economic plan to the Australian people, a plan that resonated with them.”
+He was assured, he was confident, and he was across the detail, and he sold our economic plan to the Australian people, a plan that resonated with them,” Frydenberg said.

 Analysts credited the result also to a simple coalition platform centering on promises of keeping taxes to a minimum.